wp-plugins/intelly-related-posts/readme.txt

 1. Download our plugin
 2. Upload to your /wp-contents/plugins/ directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the "Plugins" menu in WordPress.
 4. You will be redirected to Settings &gt;&gt; Inline Related Posts

 == Frequently Asked Questions ==